 In a less sinister vein, he also gave his name to 'Hatton Garden', London's Jewellery Capital.
 The house of the Bishop of Ely was officially granted to Hatton by Queen Elizabeth I in 1581 (much to the disgust of the Bishop), and the surrounding land became known as 'Hatton's Gardens' - the name remains to this day.

 There are many anomalies inside the Hotel itself, caused by the large number of changes and additions to the original structure.
-Doors opening onto brick walls are a common occurance on both floors of the older parts of the building.
+Doors opening onto brick walls are a common occurrence on both floors of the of the main building.
 Construction continued throughout the 17th, 18th, 19th and 20th centuries.
 The earliest phase dates back to the late 1500's, with some renovations taking place in the early 1600's.
 The three storey rear extension is Victorian, the middle section dates to the 1790's, and the Garden Lodges weren't built until the 1970's.
 Such renovation work in 1875 revealed a secret chamber off of what is now the Resident's Lounge.
 This turned out to be a Priest Hole, and behind one of the panels was the diary of a Catholic Priest who had stayed hidden there for two years.
 The Priest Hole remains on show to this day, but the diary has long since gone.